-Chisels, saw blades, drill bits and other tools can also dull tools faster than wood that is at the correct moisture content for its area and species.
+Chisels, saw blades, drill bits, and other tools can also dull tools faster than wood that is at the correct MC for its area and species.

-Ultimately, there is a variety of reasons to monitor wood moisture content, as both levels that are too high and too low can be problematic.
+Ultimately, there is a variety of reasons to monitor wood MC, as both levels that are too high and too low can be problematic.
 How can you tell which is which?

 If a living tree has just been cut, it’s wet.
 That’s a guarantee.
 After that, though, any rule of thumb will be no more than an estimate.

-While there are many guides or tables available to help identify the correct moisture content for a wood species or a geographic region, ultimately moisture content is best monitored with an accurate wood moisture meter.
+While there are many guides or tables available to help identify the correct MC for a wood species or a geographic region, ultimately MC is best monitored with an accurate wood moisture meter.
 Even within one geographic region, temperatures and ambient humidity can vary.
-In interior installations, the operation of the HVAC system will play into wood’s moisture content levels.
+In interior installations, the operation of the HVAC system will play into wood’s MC levels.

 The True Target: EMC

-Think of EMC as moisture content in context.
-The natural give and take of wood with the moisture of ambient humidity will eventually come to a resting state, and that will be the best time to move ahead with the woodworking or the wood flooring installation.
-And knowing that your wood has reached its EMC will give you the confidence to move ahead with less risk of a project damaged by a moisture content level that is too high or too low for conditions.
+Think of EMC as MC in context.
+The natural give and take in wood with the moisture of ambient humidity will eventually come to a resting state, and that will be the best time to move ahead with the woodworking or the wood flooring installation.
+And knowing that your wood has reached its EMC will give you the confidence to move ahead with less risk of a project damaged by an MC level that is too high or too low for conditions.

 Latest posts by Tony Morgan (see all)